microsoft/vscode-docs/docs/remote/wsl.md

 That's it!
 Any VS Code operations you perform in this window will be executed in the WSL environment, everything from editing and file operations, to debugging, using terminals, and more.

-Alternatively you can open a Remote WSL window out of VSCode:
+Alternatively, you can open a Remote WSL window directly from VS Code:

-1. Start VS Code
+1. Start VS Code.
-2. press `kbstyle(F1)`, select **Remote-WSL: New Window** for the default distro or **Remote-WSL: New Window using Distro**
+2. Press `kbstyle(F1)`, select **Remote-WSL: New Window** for the default distro or **Remote-WSL: New Window using Distro**.
 3. Use the File menu to open your folder.

-If you already have a folder open, you can also use **Remote-WSL: Reopen in WSL** command.
+If you already have a folder open, you can also use the **Remote-WSL: Reopen in WSL** command.
 You will be prompted which distro to use.

-If you are in a WSL window and want to open the current input in a local window, use **Remote-WSL: Reopen in Windows**
+If you are in a WSL window and want to open the current input in a local window, use **Remote-WSL: Reopen in Windows**.

 ## Managing extensions